← Back to blog

 Getting Started with OpenClaw Trigger Automation

-OpenClaw agents are powerful — but they are reactive by nature.
+OpenClaw agents are reactive by default.
 They wait for you to ask a question or send a command.
-What if your agent could respond to the real world automatically?
+But what if your agent could respond to real-world events automatically?

-That is exactly what trigger automation solves.
-With ClawJolt, you can wire up external events to your OpenClaw agent using simple if-this-then-that rules.
-No webhook code, no API integration, no YAML configuration files.
+That's what trigger automation solves.
+With ClawJolt, you wire up external events to your OpenClaw agent using simple if-this-then-that rules.
+No webhook code, no API integration, no YAML files.

 What is trigger automation?

-Trigger automation is the practice of connecting external event sources — payment processors, code repositories, email inboxes, chat platforms, calendars, and more — to automated actions.
+Trigger automation connects external event sources (payment processors, code repos, email inboxes, chat platforms, calendars) to automated actions.
 In the OpenClaw ecosystem, those actions are executed by your agent.

-For example: - When a Stripe payment over $500 is received, then your agent sends a personalized VIP onboarding message via Slack and email. - When a GitHub PR is merged to main, then your agent summarizes the changes and posts a release note to your team channel. - When a calendar event starts in 15 minutes, then your agent compiles a meeting prep brief from recent project updates.
+A few examples: - When a Stripe payment over $500 comes in, then your agent sends a personalized VIP onboarding message via Slack and email. - When a GitHub PR is merged to main, then your agent summarizes the changes and posts a release note to your team channel. - When a calendar event starts in 15 minutes, then your agent compiles a meeting prep brief from recent project updates.

 Why not just use Zapier or IFTTT?

-Generic automation tools like Zapier and IFTTT are great for connecting SaaS apps to each other.
-But they were not built for AI agents.
+Generic automation tools are great for connecting SaaS apps to each other.
+But they weren't built for AI agents.
 The key differences:

 Setting up your first trigger

 Step 1: Choose your event source Pick from 20+ pre-built connectors.
-Popular choices include Stripe (payments, subscriptions, disputes), GitHub (PRs, issues, deployments), Gmail (new emails matching filters), and Slack (messages in specific channels).
+Popular choices: Stripe (payments, subscriptions, disputes), GitHub (PRs, issues, deployments), Gmail (new emails matching filters), and Slack (messages in specific channels).

 Step 2: Define your conditions Set when the trigger should fire.
-Conditions are written in plain English: "amount greater than 500" or "label contains urgent".
-You can combine multiple conditions with AND/OR logic.
+Conditions are plain English: "amount greater than 500" or "label contains urgent".
+Combine multiple conditions with AND/OR logic.

 Step 4: Activate and monitor Your trigger goes live immediately.
 The trigger history shows every execution with timestamps, input data, agent response, and status.
 Failed triggers can be replayed with one click.

-• Start simple: Begin with one trigger and one action.
+• Start simple: One trigger, one action.
 Add complexity once you see it working.

 • Use conditions wisely: Overly broad triggers create noise.
 Be specific about when your agent should act.